williamputraintan/Brainfolio/README.md

 **Front-end** - Create a performant

 ## Documentation
-This can be found in our docs file (include https://drive.google.com/drive/folders/1aHxL7sSejj5TpGqYbi4OyQU4PPwtCi-L?usp=sharing into our repository if possible).
-Files include:
+This can be found in our docs file. <br>The files include:

 1. Backend File Layers
 2. Front end File Layers